 Ph.D.
 Bacterial Gene Regulation, University of British Columbia, 1988

 B.Sc.
 Cellular and Molecular Biology, University of Calgary, 1982

-Current research interests involve studying the expression of the novel antibiotic asukamycin from Streptomyces nododus.
-Past projects involved the use of molecular techniques to study brain tumour markers and mycorrhizal species identification.
+Current research projects involve studying the CRISPR/cas system in Streptomyces nodosus, plus cloning a fatty acid dehydrogenase gene to study FA metabolism and its role in inflammation.
+Past projects involved studying the expression of the novel antibiotic asukamycin from Streptomyces nododus, and the use of molecular techniques to study brain tumour markers.
 I am always looking for students to work on undergraduate research projects in these areas.
 If you are interested, please contact me at email@example.com.